 - Does your anxiety interfere with your job, family or social obligations?

-- Are you constantly bothered by fears that you know are irrational, but you cannot shake it?
+- Are you bothered continuously by fears that you know are irrational, but you cannot shake them?

 - Do you believe that something terrible will happen if certain things are not done in a certain way?